JellyLion/Time-Check/README.md

 doing at that time, so you can check it later.
 You can also specify a message in the notification about what should you be doing at that time.

-I have used some assets (like icons and buttons) from mad-cookies-studio/mad-productivity.
+I have used an asset from mad-cookies-studio/mad-productivity.
-Although I'm using their design for referency, i'm writting my own code from scratch (my app uses gdscript 2.0 so i had to change things anyway.)
+Although I'm using their design for reference, i'm writting my own code from scratch but some functions are so basic that the code is just similar.
+(my app uses gdscript 2.0 so i had to change things anyway.)
 -
 -